-In my haste to catch the bus, I almost collided with the fully loaded, seven foot high floral display unit on wheels.
-It was being pushed down the the street by a small thin man in a tracksuit to the main entrance of the Bargain Shop.
-He parked it up and attached an A4 handwritten sign to it with sellotape: MEGA CHEAP CHEESE IN FRIDGE.
+Rushing to catch the bus, I almost collide with the fully loaded, seven foot high floral display unit on wheels.
+A thin man in a tracksuit is pushing it down the street to the entrance of The Bargain Shop.
+He parks it up and attaches an A4 handwritten sign to it with sellotape: ‘MEGA CHEAP CHEESE IN FRIDGE’.

 I miss my bus.
 I watch it go past as I’m telling the tall man in the mauve shirt and black, pleat-front straight-cut short-leg perma-crease trousers how to get to the Ann Summers shop.